andrewtheiss/CommissionArt/documentation/NextSteps.md

 Cross-Chain State Synchronization (L1 → L2 → L3)
 Finally, we ensure the architecture cleanly handles synchronization of state across L1, L2, and L3, especially for NFT-based commission hubs:
 NFT Ownership Updates: The chain of custody for NFT ownership info is:
 L1 Ethereum (or other L1): The actual NFT contract (e.g., an ERC-721 collection) emits transfers.
-Our L1QueryOwner contract can be called to query the owner on L1 and send that info to L2 file-j1sbtmc7y94qxhevwttgg4 file-j1sbtmc7y94qxhevwttgg4
+Our L1QueryOwnership contract can be called to query the owner on L1 and send that info to L2 file-j1sbtmc7y94qxhevwttgg4 file-j1sbtmc7y94qxhevwttgg4
 .
 L2 (Arbitrum): The L2 Relay (on e.g. Arbitrum) receives the L1 query result via receiveNFTOwnerFromCrossChainMessage file-5ahheepddqhn5l9dufupsg
-, then forwards it to the L3 OwnerRegistry by calling registerNFTOwnerFromParentChain(chainId, nftContract, tokenId, owner) file-5ahheepddqhn5l9dufupsg file-5ahheepddqhn5l9dufupsg
+, then forwards it to the L3 ArtCommissionHubOwners by calling registerNFTOwnerFromParentChain(chainId, nftContract, tokenId, owner) file-5ahheepddqhn5l9dufupsg file-5ahheepddqhn5l9dufupsg
 .
-L3 (Animechain): The OwnerRegistry on L3 then invokes _registerNFTOwner internally file-fmzu8fdbvzeeb9dx8lx5hc
+L3 (Animechain): The ArtCommissionHubOwners on L3 then invokes _registerNFTOwner internally file-fmzu8fdbvzeeb9dx8lx5hc
 .
 This is exactly where our extended logic will update the CommissionHub’s owner and link/unlink profiles in the same transaction.
-The Registered event emitted from L3 OwnerRegistry will reflect the new owner and hub address file-fmzu8fdbvzeeb9dx8lx5hc
+The Registered event emitted from L3 ArtCommissionHubOwners will reflect the new owner and hub address file-fmzu8fdbvzeeb9dx8lx5hc
 .
 Atomicity: Because the cross-chain message triggers a single call on L3, our linking/unlinking in _registerNFTOwner is executed atomically within that call.
 So by the time the L3 transaction from the relay is done:
-The OwnerRegistry’s owners mapping is updated,
-The ArtCommissionHub’s owner variable is updated via updateRegistration call file-fmzu8fdbvzeeb9dx8lx5hc
+The ArtCommissionHubOwners’s owners mapping is updated, The ArtCommissionHub’s owner variable is updated via updateRegistration call file-fmzu8fdbvzeeb9dx8lx5hc
 ,